 ‘Dominating’ Juliette Binoche

-In Three Colors: Blue, Juliette Binoche gives one of those performances that is dominating because it’s both total and reserved.
+In Three Colors: Blue, Juliette Binoche gives one of those dominating performances because it’s both total and reserved.
 There is no scenery-chewing here.

 At one point, when Julie tries to deal with her rage, instead of screaming she starts crunching a lollipop – a devastating scene that conveys restrained but intense violence.